How to get a personal loan

 You don't have to take out a policy, so you'll need to decide whether the cost is worth it.
 If you've got savings that would cover repayments or relatives and friends that would help you out, then you may not need it.
 Equally, if you're not working, you'd only want to get accident and sickness, not unemployment cover.

-You can't get cover for something that has already happened or if you're self employed
+You can't get cover for something that has already happened or if you're self-employed

-If there's a "foreseeability of redundancy" - for example you've been told your job is under consultation - or you've taken voluntary redundancy, it's likely you can't claim.
+If there's a "foreseeability of redundancy" – for example you've been told your job is under consultation – or you've taken voluntary redundancy, it's likely you can't claim.
 This may also be the case if you know some jobs in your company may be lost, or even if your employer is known to be in financial trouble.
-Your insurer will also want to know about your medical history, so make sure you tell it about any pre-existing conditions.
+Your insurer will also want to know about your medical history, so make sure you tell it about any existing conditions.
 If you don't, your policy could be invalid.

 Many policies also exclude the self-employed, or place them under massive restrictions.
 For example, you may be covered for accident and sickness, but you won't be if you run out of work.